-Ten years ago, Dave Davies met Berger when he moved into the house next door.
+Ten years ago, Dave Davis met Berger when he moved into the house next door.
 It wasn’t long until the two neighbors became more like brothers, often taking family trips together.
-And, to no surprise, Davies said, his kids quickly learned that, of the two, Berger was the “fun dad.”
+And, to no surprise, Davis said, his kids quickly learned that, of the two, Berger was the “fun dad.”

-“Some people are guarded and hard to figure out, but that wasn’t the case with Steve,” Davies said.
+“Some people are guarded and hard to figure out, but that wasn’t the case with Steve,” Davis said.
 “He was big, loud and incredibly fun.”

 Earlier this year, Berger had promised his neighbor’s 21-year-old daughter, Anna, that he’d come to parents night at her college.